AyushP-sopho/Web-Scraper/README.md

-# Web-Scrapper
+# Web-Scraper
-Scrapping off the pages from Shiksha.com to get details of engineering colleges in different cities.
+Scraping off details of engineering colleges in different cities from Shiksha.com.